 Two drivers were charged before Magistrate Terry Lucas of the Orange Local Court for having alcohol in their systems above the prescribed level.

-As penalty, Dickson was fined $600 and disqualified from driving for six months.
+As a penalty, Dickson was fined $600 and disqualified from driving for six months.

 The Road Transport (Safety and Traffic Management) Act 1999 provides that a driver’s blood alcohol concentration is at the mid-range level when it is between 0.08 and 0.149.
 The penalty for a mid-range drink driving offence is a fine of up to $2200, imprisonment up to a maximum term of 9 months, and disqualification from driving for a minimum of 6 months.